OcarCampos/YtuAI/documentation/YtuAI_Documentation.md

 ### Skill Cooldown Optimization

+YtuAI features a cooldown management system that prevents the AI from wastefully spamming skills.
+The system has two key components:

+1. **Formula-Based Cooldowns**: Each skill in `H_Skills.lua` can define a custom cooldown formula based on existant documentation of the game.
+For example, Caprice's cooldown is calculated as 2 + (Skill Level × 0.2) seconds according to [iRo Wiki](https://irowiki.org/wiki/Caprice).
+This has been integrated into the AI mechanics to prevent the spamming of this skill.
+As more skills are added to the configuration file, the iRo wiki will be the source for the configuration of these delays.

+2. **Intelligent Cooldown Checking**: The AI checks cooldowns at multiple points:
+   - Before selecting a skill in the `ChooseSkill()` function
+   - Before attempting to use a skill in `GetAtkSkill()`
+   - Before executing a skill in `DoSkill()`

+Additionally, the AI will not attempt to cast skills when the homunculus is out of sight of the owner, preventing unnecessary "Can't cast skill" messages and improving overall performance.

-To prevent the AI from wastefully spamming skills that are on cooldown, YtuAI now includes a cooldown management system.
-The AI calculates and respects the built-in delay for skills like `Caprice`, ensuring it only attempts to cast them when they are actually available.
-This results in smoother, more efficient combat and prevents the AI from getting stuck in a loop of failed casting attempts.
+This comprehensive approach ensures smooth, efficient combat and prevents the AI from getting stuck in loops of failed casting attempts.

 ### Smart SP Management